Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Introduction

+We now turn to the specific outline of this work, which adopts a wedding-cake approach to studying the MS.

 When fitting the MS, or any scaling relation, different challenges can arise.
 Systematic biases can appear when different codes and configurations are considered, which can lead to wrong interpretations of the evolution of MS parameters.
 Such offsets can also arise when combining data from different instruments.
-For instance, JWST is more sensitive than previous instruments to low surface brightness, low SFR galaxies, which can lead to an MS offset with respect to the known normalization.
-Lastly, incompleteness towards lower $M_\star$ and SFR values can also induce artificial changes in the MS parameters.
+For instance, JWST is more sensitive than previous instruments to low-surface-brightness, low-SFR galaxies, which can lead to an MS offset with respect to the known normalization.
+Lastly, incompleteness toward lower $M_\star$ and SFR values can also induce artificial changes in the MS parameters.

 The first two challenges can be addressed by applying a homogeneous method to measure galaxy properties to a sample that continuously probes the $M_\star - $SFR plane.
 Such a global picture provides the means to understand the physical inflection points that reflect the boundaries of the different regimes of the MS. This is key when trying to determine when the bursty stochastic star formation activity gives way to the smooth accretion mode.
 Figure~\ref{fig:ms_drawing} schematically depicts the difficulty of understanding the MS evolution with $M_\star$ when not considering the ensemble of both low- and high-$M_\star$ galaxies.